AkshaySonawaneIT/Baxture-Assingnment/README.md

 4. unmodified - unchanged

 //
-add & commit
+add & commit <br>
-add - adds new or changed files in your working directory to the git staging area. git add <file-name>
+add - adds new or changed files in your working directory to the git staging area.<br>
+git add <file-name><br>

-commit - it is the record of change git commit -m "some message"
+commit - it is the record of change<br>
+git commit -m "some message"